pinapalmieri/virtuoso-docker/README.md

 It is good practice to use [data volumes](http://docs.docker.com/userguide/dockervolumes/) to keep Virtuoso's data persistent across upgrades of the Virtuoso Docker image.

-For example, to create a data container called `virtuoso-data` and link to it from a Virtuoso container called `virtuoso`:
+For example, to create a data container called `virtuoso-data` for the volume `/virtuoso`, and link to it from a Virtuoso container called `virtuoso`:

-    docker run --name virtuoso-data busybox
-    docker run --name virtuoso --volumes-from virtuoso-data -p 8890:8890 -d stain/virtuoso
+    docker run --name virtuoso-data -v /virtuoso busybox docker run --name virtuoso --volumes-from virtuoso-data -p 8890:8890 -d stain/virtuoso

 By using a named Docker container with `--name`, you can more easily stop and restart Virtuoso, e.g: